damacus/-terraform-module-github-repository/README.md

 ## Example Usage

-The following example loops through the Json below and creates  repository and checks for each
+The following example loops through the Json below and creates a repository and checks for each.

 ```json
 {